nunchistudio/blacksmith-devcenter/documentation/production/deploy/deployment-docker.md

 `nunchistudio/blacksmith[-edition]:[version][-distribution]`:
 - `edition` is the Blacksmith Edition and is one of `standard`, `enterprise.` Defaults to `standard`.
 - `version` is the Blacksmith version.
+We recommend to always explicitly set the `version` to avoid any surprises in production.
+The `version` must match [the version constraints defined](/blacksmith/production/options/version).
 Defaults to `latest`.
 - `distribution` is one of `alpine`, `bullseye`, `buster`.
 Defaults to `bullseye`.

-We recommend to always explicitly set the `version` to avoid any surprises in production.

 When generating a new Blacksmith application, Dockerfiles are created as well
 with: